SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Extension_Modules.md

 The ModelHost module is responsible for allowing users to retrieve parameter relationship data on DataMiner Agents that are connected to dataminer.services, and have been configured to [offload alarm and change point events to the cloud](xref:Controlling_cloudfeed_data_offloads).

-The ModelHost module is not included in the Cloud Pack and must be deployed separately.
-Follow the steps in [deploying modules](#deploying-modules).
+The ModelHost DxM is not included in the Cloud Pack and [must be deployed separately](xref:Managing_cloud-connected_nodes#deploying-a-dxm-on-a-node).

 ### UserDefinableApiEndpoint